tock/tock-www/_pages/tockworld6/tutorial.md

 and userspace, and in this session we will explore developing applications that run on top of Tock.
 Consistent with other operating systems, Tock considers applications interdependently of the kernel, and as such applications can be written in any programming language.
-We will explore both applications written in C as well as in Rust.
 Importantly, the Tock kernel guarantees (as part of the thread model) that applications cannot maliciously affect other applications or the kernel.
-To demonstrate this, we will write intentionally malicious apps and demonstrate continued system robustness.

 ### Session 3: System Demo

-Building on the first two sessions, in the third session we will build realistic, security-focused devices using Tock.
-One option will be to develop a security USB key which can be used for secure logins with one time passwords.
+Building on the first two sessions, in the third session we will build a realistic, security-focused device using Tock.
+Each participant will develop a security USB key which can be used for secure logins with one time passwords.
-The other option will be to build a sensor node capable of reliably monitoring indoor physical security.